 If the canopy is dense but more horizontally oriented (broadleaf crops), similar rules apply for water volume and travel speed, but now the use of a somewhat finer spray may be of benefit.
 The smaller droplets will be better able to move around and through the leaves to reach deeper into the canopy.
 Ensuring a downward trajectory of the spray through travel speed and water volume selections will be important.

-A very good starting point for a conventional rate-controlled sprayer is any one of the low-pressure air-induced tips that now form the majority of the Canadian market.
-These are the Hypro GuardianAIR, also available from John Deere as the Low-Drift Air (LDA), the Air Bubble Jet, the Greenleaf AirMix, and the TeeJet AIXR.
+A very good starting point for a conventional rate-controlled sprayer is any one of the low-pressure air-induced tips that now form the majority of the market.
 These tips are similar enough in terms of pressure range (30 – 100 psi), spray quality (Medium-Coarse-Very Coarse, depending on pressure), and spray pattern fan angle (about 100 degrees) to have comparable performance with most pesticides.
-Such tips are best operated in the middle of their pressure range, which is about 60 – 80 psi, offering some room to move as travel speeds change.
+Such tips are best operated in the middle of their pressure range, which is about 50 – 70 psi, offering some room to move as travel speeds change.